Appeal Your House's Assessment to Lower Your Property Tax Bill

 What If You Don’t Agree With the Assessment?

 Homeowners could save thousands of dollars with a successful appeal if they only set aside a little bit of time to dispute the bill.

 Of course, we’d like to think that our home values continue to increase because we want to feel that the decision to buy a home will result in a good investment over time.
 When it comes to assessments for tax purposes, though, it’s better to have the lowest value possible.
 Review your recent assessment, and consider these factors for appeal:

 - Comparable home prices.
 Look at actual sales of houses in your area.
 Knowing the current market is a key to determining a fair assessment for your house.

 - Age of the assessment.
 If the assessment is from over a year ago, comparable homes in your area might have sold for less money more recently.

 - Room count and layout.
 Most assessments are accomplished without definite knowledge of your house’s layout.
 There could be mistakes in your assessment that result in a higher value on paper, like too many bedrooms.
-If your basement is unfinished, you could argue for a lower assessment.
+If your basement is unfinished, you could also argue for a lower assessment

 - Amenities.
-When assessments are based on comparable home prices, if your home does not have the same amenities as your neighbors’ houses, you could be unfairly assessed.
-If you don’t have a pool like the houses surrounding yours, you shouldn’t have the same property tax bill.
+When assessments are based on comparable home prices, you could be unfairly taxed if your home doesn’t have the same amenities as your neighbors’ houses.
+Don’t have a pool like the houses surrounding yours?
+Then, you shouldn’t have the same property tax bill.